JEHANALIK/jobApp/README.md

 ## Features
 *	Job seeker can create an account and profile.
 *	Employer can create an account and post job openings.
-*	Admin can manage users, job postings, and applications

 ## Technologies Used
 *	Backend: Node.js, Express.js, MongoDB, Mongoose,React.js